viT-1/systemjs-ts-es6-vue/readme.md

 ## Why Typescript & vue-class-component?
 Because I want to write code which will be easy to migrate to Vue 3.0

-vue-property-decorator have upgrade from v8 to v9 blocked by issue [#285](https://github.com/kaorun343/vue-property-decorator/issues/285#issuecomment-832659866)

 ## Aliases problem solved
 Relative paths are like a hell!